Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

 \subsection{EPOS LHC-R}

-\eposlhc{}-R\footnote{Available in Chromo~\cite{Dembinski:2023esa} and CRMC~\cite{2021zndo...5270381U}.}~\cite{Pierog:2023ahq, Pierog:2025ixr} is an updated and re-tuned version of \eposlhc{}\cite{Pierog:2013ria}.
+\eposlhc{}-R\footnote{Not yet publicly available.}~\cite{Pierog:2023ahq} is an updated and re-tuned version of \eposlhc{}\cite{Pierog:2013ria}.
 As \epos{}4, it is based on the parton-based GRFT with energy conservation at amplitude level, but without the new saturation treatment.
-It uses a custom model for the parton distributions, and the valence quarks are based on the Glück-Reya-Vogt (GRV) parameterization \cite{Gluck:1998xa}.
+A custom model for the parton distributions is used, the valence quarks are based on the Glück-Reya-Vogt (GRV) parameterisation \cite{Gluck:1998xa}.
 It also uses the core-corona approach.
-The calculation of the hadronization in high-energy/density environments, such as high-multiplicity events or heavy-ion collisions, is implemented in a simplified manner compared to \epos{}4.
-Rather than running a full hydrodynamic evolution of the core, collective flow is calculated from a parameterization matched to the full simulation.
-These simplifications speed up event simulation, which is an important feature for the computationally expensive EAS simulations, which are dominated by the computation time consumed by the hadronic event generator.
+The calculation of the hadronisation in high energy/density environments, such as high-multiplicity events or heavy ion collisions, is implemented in a simplified manner compared to \epos{}4.
+Instead of running a full hydrodynamical evolution of the core, collective flow is calculated from a parameterisation, which is matched to the full simulation.
+These simplifications speed up the simulation of events, which is an important feature for the computationally expensive EAS simulation, which is dominated by the computation time consumed by the hadronic event generator.

 \eposlhc{}-R is tuned to newer and more detailed data sets than \eposlhc, which was released in 2012, when only early LHC data was available.
-This results in a lower extrapolated cross section and better pseudorapidity distributions.
-Some missing physics phenomena have been introduced, such as color transparency for a better description of multiplicity fluctuations in nuclear interactions, and a real pion exchange process for very forward neutron production, as measured by the LHCf experiment.
-Particular attention is given to the details of the hadronization chain, especially to the production of $\rho$ mesons in string fragmentation and to how the energy is shared between the core and corona contributions. \eposlhc{}-R is intended as a transition between \eposlhc and \epos{}4, which includes newer features such as saturation effects and is much more advanced.
+This lead to a lower extrapolated cross section and better pseudorapidity distributions.
+Some missing physics phenomena have been introduced, such as colour transparency, for a better description of multiplicity fluctuations in nuclear interactions for instance, or a real pion exchange process for very forward neutron production as measured by the LHCf experiment.
+Special attention is given to the details of the hadronisation chain, in particular on the $\rho$ meson production in string fragmentation and how the energy is shared between the core and corona contributions. \eposlhc{}-R is meant to be a transition between \eposlhc and \epos{}4, which is much further evolved and includes new features like saturation effects.

-Both versions of \eposlhc{} are written in Fortran. \eposlhc{}-R provides a HepMC output and can be used with \rivet through its CRMC interface.
-Changes to tuning parameters in \eposlhc{}-R require rebuilding the entire model before they take effect.